 Do your students have so much energy that it’s hard for them to sit still?
 Children are naturally active learners, using their bodies along with their minds to practice and acquire new skills.
 Math & Movement is a supplemental program that harnesses children’s natural desire to move and gives them more opportunities to practice math skills until mastery is achieved.

-Math and Movement is a kinesthetic, multi-sensory approach to teaching math that incorporates physical exercise, stretching, and cross-body movements.
-This manual includes over 250 movements for the six Math and Movement categories: Active Math-Whisper/Loud, Active Math-Skip Counting, Sit-Down Math, Tapping at the Table, Hallway Math, and Math n’ Yoga.
-Over 85 activities for the Math and Movement floor mats and banners are included and techniques using Math and Movement to recharge your students during a mental break or transition times.
+Math & Movement is a kinesthetic, multi-sensory approach to teaching math that incorporates physical exercise, stretching, and cross-body movements.
+This manual includes over 250 movements for the six Math & Movement categories: Active Math-Whisper/Loud, Active Math-Skip Counting, Sit-Down Math, Tapping at the Table, Hallway Math, and Math n’ Yoga.
+Over 85 activities for the Math & Movement floor mats and banners are included as well as techniques using Math & Movement to recharge your students during a mental break or transition times.

-The magic of the Math and Movement program is that children become so engaged they forget they are practicing math!
-Math and Movement strengthens numeracy and literacy and energizes students and teachers.
+The magic of the Math & Movement program is that children become so engaged, they forget they are practicing math!
+Math & Movement strengthens numeracy and literacy and energizes students and teachers.
 This program fits into transition times, allows children to exceed state standards, integrates core subjects and offers children the opportunity to love learning math.
-Math and Movement is appropriate for pre-K-grade 5 or any student lacking math confidence.
+Math & Movement is appropriate for pre-K through fifth grade or any student lacking math confidence.

 The book is organized into the following ten sections:

 - Sit-Down Math

 - Suggested Activities for the Math and Movement Floor Mats and Banners

 - Implementing Math and Movement into the Day

 - Extensions of the Math and Movement program